 Considering where that cloth diaper stays most of the time and the hot + wet combination of its environment, it’s no wonder things can start growing on and in it, such as yeast or mold.

-What does this mean for your baby your baby’s delicate skin?
+What does this mean for your baby’s overall hygiene and your baby’s delicate skin?

 Well, your little one could get yeast infections and rashes that won’t go away with disinfection and rash creams.